 Desperation leads to a risky photoshoot in a Cornish mine.
 Luma thinks she’s escaped disaster until she hauls herself not from the seaside shaft, but a barrow in a strange wood.
 A barrow watched by the cockatrice Gildas, who’s waited decades for a human’s arrival.

 Luma’s entered Eidolia, a realm whose magic natives once frequented the humanlands, observing, inspiring, and imitating.
 But then the wall between realms was sealed without warning, trapping visiting eidols in the humanlands.
 Families were split, relationships sundered, and the fear that humankind would destroy Eidolia began.
 And now, whispers spread of a human terrorist, a harbinger of their demise who’s penetrated the still-sealed wall.

 Some eidols want Luma dead, others as a political bargaining chip.
 Luma just wants to escape her biggest catastrophe—until she learns the origin of her lifelong visions: a male siren’s song, sung through the wall to lure her here.
 Furious at being denied a normal life and determined to learn why, Luma flees imprisonment on Gildas’s back—despite his murky motives—and will seek out the siren and a way to stop running long enough to prove she’s no death knell come to trigger their extinction.

 Unless, of course, she is.

-A BREATH OF SILVER is YA historical fantasy.
+A BREATH OF SILVER is YA historical fantasy with a speculative twist.